MSc Public Health for Eye Care

 Dr Sucheta Kulkarni

-I graduated at the top of my year group in 2011, and awarded the Gordon Johnson Prize for outstanding performance.
+I graduated at the top of my year group in 2011, and was awarded the Gordon Johnson Prize for outstanding performance.
 In 2016, I completed my PhD on the surgical management of trachomatous trichiasis and its impact on quality of life.
 I was awarded the 2017 LSHTM Woodruff Medal for the outstanding doctoral thesis completed that year and won the 2019 LSHTM Director’s Award for Early Career Researcher making significant contributions in their field of research and demonstrating the potential to progress as a future academic leader.
 In Africa, I was awarded the Mandela-Washington Young African Leader Fellow, and African Academy of Science Affiliate.
 I have completed four large randomized controlled trials on the management of trachomatous trichiasis and various operational researches, which have translated into WHO and National guidelines and practice in many trachoma endemic countries and participated in the development of various international and national trachoma control manuals and guidelines, including the 2018 WHO Global Scientific Meeting on Trachoma Control.
-I have been awarded 4 research grants since graduating (total of $447,000) and published 25 research articles in international peer reviewed journals.
+I have been awarded 10 research grants since graduating (total of over $3.8 million) and published 40 research articles in international peer reviewed journals.
 I have also established a non-profit non-governmental comprehensive eye care research and training institution in Ethiopia that will generate concrete evidence and train health professionals to build an independent sustainable eye care service to alleviate the huge burden of avoidable blindness in his country Ethiopia.

 Mr Esmael Habtamu